Genetic history of the Iberian Peninsula

+Genetic research on medieval populations of the Iberian Peninsula indicates that, in comparison with Iron Age groups, there was a discernible shift in ancestry toward sources related to Italy and Greece, contributing approximately one quarter of their genetic profile.
+This component is still detectable in the genomes of modern Spaniards, with the exception of a significant number of the Basques, whose genetic makeup remains most closely related to that of the Iron Age inhabitants of Iberia.

-There are also some genetic influences from Germanic tribes who arrived after the Roman period, including the Suebi, Hasdingi Vandals, Alans and Visigoths.
-Due to its position on the Mediterranean Sea, like other Southern European countries, there were also contact with other Mediterranean peoples such as the ancient Phoenicians, Greeks and Carthaginians who briefly settled along the Iberian Mediterranean coast, the Sephardi Jewish community, and Berbers and Arabs arrived during Al-Andalus, all of them leaving some North African and Middle Eastern genetic contributions, particularly in the Southern and Western Iberian Peninsula.
-Similar to Sardinia, Iberia was shielded from settlement from the Bosporus and Caucasus region by its western geographic location, and thus has lower levels of Western Asian and Middle Eastern admixture than Italy and the southern Balkan Peninsula, most of which probably arrived during historic rather than prehistoric times, especially in the Roman period.
+There are also some genetic influences from the Alans and Germanic tribes who arrived after the Roman period, including the Suebi, Hasdingi Vandals, and Visigoths.
+Due to its position on the Mediterranean Sea, like other Southern European countries, there were also contacts with other Mediterranean peoples such as the Phoenicians, Ancient Greeks and Carthaginians who settled along Iberia's eastern and southern coasts, the Sephardi Jewish community, and Berbers and Arabs arrived during Al-Andalus, all of them leaving some North African and Middle Eastern genetic influences, particularly in the south and west of the Iberian Peninsula.
+Similar to Sardinia, Iberia was slightly less impacted from the Hellenistic Eastern Mediterranean migrations by its western and southern geographic location, and thus has both lower levels of Eastern Mediterranean and higher ones of African admixture than Italy and Greece, most of which probably arrived to Iberia during historic rather than prehistoric times, especially in the Roman period.
+Nevertheless over half of both Iberian and Sardinian Iron Age genetic profiles were replaced during the centuries long Punic, Roman Imperial and Islamic dominations, with only the Basques remaining largely unaffected.

+The modern population of Spain also shows significant frequences of Native American mtDNA haplogroups, which are typically absent in other European populations.
+The totality of genetic, paleontological and archaeological evidence suggests that this ancestry stems from back-migration from Latin America to Spain, by individuals carrying Native American ancestry.